MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/EnvironmentVariables.md

 # Current limitations
-- Modifying values while using the PowerApps interface to imports solutions
+- Modifying values during the solution import process
 - Caching
 - Native support for canvas apps
-- Key vault integration for secrets
+- Not a secure store for secrets such as passwords
 - Scoping (Environment, user, etc)
+- Dependencies for certain component types

 ### See also
 [Use plug-ins to extend business processes](https://docs.microsoft.com/powerapps/developer/common-data-service/plug-ins)